MarkClinton/footy-stats-cli/README.md

 is to give value to the underlying API.
 Allowing end users to easily access, display and find the relevant information they need about a league, club or particular season.

+## How To: Program Instructions
+The program itself is simple to use.
+It utilizes the keyboard to navigate, select and display data.
+Breakdown of controls:

+- **[UP/DOWN ARROW KEYS]**: Navigate menu items.
+Menu's are cyclical.
+Pressing down on the last menu item will navigate to the first menu item.
+- **[ESC/Q]**: On menu screens, pressing either Q or ESC will navigate back to the previous menu screen.
+Allowing you to choose different criteria to display, e.g. different Leagues or different Seasons
+- **[ENTER]**: The Enter key is used to select a menu item.
+Once selected the program will either show a menu screen or display data depending where you are in the program.
+Enter can also be used when prompted, the app will ask the user to click Enter to progress.
+- **[Q]**: Q, on its own, when viewing data from the main menu will navigate back to the main manu.
+This option is used when the data displayed is paginated.

+## User Stories

+As a user, I want to be able to:

+- Be guided through the program clearly.
+- Feel comfortable with what I have to do next to use the program how I want.
+- See the information I have asked for.
+- Always have the option to navigate back if I need to.
+- Seek help where appropiate.
+- Know what it is I am viewing.
+- Be prompted if I have done something wrong.

 ## Design
 I wanted the initial design for the application to intuitive to the user and easy to navigate.
 The approach for the design was always "User First".
 To keep in mind